radar/guides/code-organisation.md

 `jep_core/user`.
 Ruby will dutifully load that file, and then continue with executing the remainder of the file once `jep_core/user` has been loaded.

 ## Conclusion

 In this guide you've seen how to share code across different projects, by introducing dependencies between them, listing them in the gemspec and by cross-requiring files too.

+## Homework

+* The `cli.rb` file was left out of the `jep_core` gem.
+Where is the right place to put this file?
+How could we make it so that someone who had the `jep_core` gem installed could run the command `run_survey` and it would prompt them for the questions?